DimitryDushkin/DimitryDushkin.github.io/posts/personal_task_management_with_obsidian.md

 - Short description,
 - Links to documents,
 - Timelines,
-- Involved collegues,
+- Involved colleagues,
 - etc.

 ### Completed tasks

-Using "Archiver"'s plugin command all completed tasks are automatically moved to this designated page.
+"Archiver" plugin moves completed tasks to this designated page.
 This is a great help during performance review and overall helps when you want to remember what's done and what's left to do.

 ## Other aspects of Obsidian I use

-- I make extensive use of Obsidian's **inter-linking** feature, which organizes references quickly and effectively.
-  - By inter-linking I mean wrapping topic, peoples, subjects, etc. in `[[]]` so it becomes a link to a page.
-For instance, during the meeting I can write to a fresh daily note a few lines about some project like: "Before the launch of `[[SDP]]` project we need to complete a security review".
-And once I'll open SDP's project page I immediatly will see a backlink to this note.
-Very helpful!
+Plugins:

 - "**Daily Note**" plugin: it's great core plugin which creates a new note everyday so you don't need to think twice when you need quickly to note something.
 So, you can save a bit more brain power.
-- “**Task Archiver**” community plugin: it helps gathering completed tasks in dedicated page.
+- "**Task Archiver**" community plugin: it helps gathering completed tasks in a dedicated page.
 I configured it to move completed tasks to a different page like this:
   - ![Archiver plugin setup](/img/for_posts/task_management/task_managment_archiver_setup.png)
 - "**Omnisearch**" community plugin: it gives in-text search capabilities.
 Hope it will make to core since text search is essential for such app IMHO.
 - "**Outliner**" community plugin: it gives almost everything I need for operations with lists like shortcuts, indentation lines, etc. With this Obsidian becomes a proper outliner.

+Also I make extensive use of Obsidian's **inter-linking** feature, which organizes references quickly and effectively.
+By inter-linking I mean wrapping topic, peoples, subjects, etc. in `[[]]` so it becomes a link to a page.
+For instance, during the meeting I can write to a fresh daily note a few lines about some project like: "Before the launch of `[[SDP]]` project we need to complete a security review".
+And once I'll open SDP's project page I immediatly will see a backlink to this note.
+Very helpful!

 ## Conclusion

 In the process outlined above, I've aimed to strike the right balance between the complexity of the workflow and the value it delivers.
-I hope it'll resonates with you and will help enhance your productivity as well.
+Hope it will hit the right spot for you too!

 ## References